brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Tensorflow LSTM/index.md

 **Dockerfile**
 ```
-FROM fastscore/engine:1.6.1
+FROM ModelOp Center/engine:1.6.1
 ADD ./requirements.txt .
 RUN pip3 install --isolated -r requirements.txt
 ```

-We're starting with the 1.6.1 FastScore engine image, and then installing the the libraries listed in `requirements.txt`.
+We're starting with the 1.6.1 ModelOp Center engine image, and then installing the the libraries listed in `requirements.txt`.

 To build the container image, just run